-Firstly, by keeping an eye on the source of your traffic through Google Analytics and watching for suspicious activity you can nip some invalid activity in the bud.
-You can also break down your traffic by different ad sources to monitor how effective your campaign is, which obviously helps you to plan your Adwords budget in future.
+Firstly, by monitoring the source of your traffic through Google Analytics and watching for suspicious activity, you can nip some invalid activity in the bud.
+You can also break down your traffic by different ad sources to monitor how effective your campaign is, which obviously helps you plan your Adwords budget in the future.

 The Difference Between Invalid Clicks and Click Fraud

-They might sound like the same thing, but in fact they’re very different.
-Although the results may be similar, with the use of manual or automated processes bumping up the amount of link clicks, they are often performed for different reasons.
+They might sound like the same thing, but in fact, they’re very different.
+Although the results may be similar, with the use of manual or automated processes bumping up the number of link clicks, they are often performed for different reasons.

-Click fraud however implies that the clicks are purposely malicious with the intent to defraud either the site owner, or the search engines.
-Those click farms that we mentioned would definitely come under click fraud, as would your angry ex wife constantly clicking on your sponsored post.
+Click fraud, however, implies that the clicks are purposely malicious with the intent to defraud either the site owner or the search engines.
+Those click farms we mentioned would definitely come under click fraud, as would your angry ex-wife constantly clicking on your sponsored post.